bent10/module-starter/readme.md

 <!-- [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/bent10/module-starter/Release?style=flat-square)](https://github.com/bent10/module-starter/actions/workflows/release.yml) -->

-# Module Starter
+# Module starter

-Module Starter is a bare-bones template designed for modern web projects.
-It provides a lightweight starting point for developers to create web modules using the latest syntax and output to any JavaScript format.
-The template offers various features and automation tools to streamline the development process.
+A minimalist template for modern web development.

 ## Features

-- **Fast and efficient:** Designed to provide a quick and efficient starting point for your web projects.
+- **Quick start:** Efficient starting point for web projects.
-- **Latest syntax support:** Write your code using the latest JavaScript syntax and features.
+- **Modern syntax:** Supports the latest JavaScript features.
-- **Flexible output:** Allows developers to output their code in any JavaScript format that suits their project requirements.
+- **Flexible output:** Output in any JavaScript format.
-- **Auto updates dependencies:** Automatically updates dependencies, keeping the project up-to-date with the latest versions.
-- **GitHub auto releases:** Automated release process after each push, making it easy to manage project versions.
-- **NPM auto publish:** Automatically publishes the project to NPM after each push, simplifying the package distribution process.
-- **Auto updates changelog:** Automates the process of updating the changelog file, making it easier to track project changes.
+- **Automatic updates:** Keeps your dependencies current.
+See [recipes](#recipes) for more info.
+- **Automated releases:** Automatically handles GitHub releases, NPM publishing, and changelog updates.
+Check out [recipes](#recipes) for details.

-## Install
+## Installation

+To start a new project with Module Starter, use one of the following methods:

+### Clone from GitHub

-To start a new project using Module Starter, you can either **click the "Use this template"** button on GitHub or manually clone the repository.
-After cloning, navigate to the project directory and install the required dependencies using the following command:
+Click "Use this template" on GitHub or clone the repository.
+Then, install dependencies:

 ```bash
 npm i
 ```

+### Use `npx degit`

-Alternatively, you can use the `npx degit` command to clone the template into a new project directory and install the dependencies:
+Clone the template and install dependencies:

 ```bash
 npx degit "bent10/module-starter" my-project